arnochauveau/angular-workshop/README.md

 ## Container

-generate a new Container in the folder `src/app/features/driver/containers/driver-container`
+generate a new Container in the folder `src/app/features/driver/containers/driver-overview-container`

 move the drivers property to this new container.

-Remove the `driverComponent` from the export in the `driverModule` instead add the `DriverContainer`
+Remove the `driverComponent` from the export in the `driverModule` instead add the `DriverOverviewContainer`

 Add the container to the AppComponent's template instead of the driverComponent.